-- the response time stipulated by the management board and that is maximised at 180 days (best practice provision IV.4.4 of the Dutch corporate governance code)15. - h) if a shareholder has arranged for an item to be put on the agenda, he shall explain this at the meeting and, if necessary, answer questions about it (best practice provision IV.4.6 of the Dutch corporate governance code). - i) a shareholder shall vote as he sees fit.
-A shareholder who makes use of the voting advice of a third party is expected to form his own judgement on the voting policy of this adviser and the voting advice provided by him (best practice provision IV.4.5 of the Dutch corporate governance code). - j) if a shareholder or a group of shareholders acting in concert acquires at least 30% of the voting rights, an obligation comes into effect to issue a public offer for all shares in the company (section 5:70 in conjunction with 1:1 Financial Supervision Act [Netherlands]); - k) as from 1 January 2013 all financial institutions in the Netherlands including pension funds will be prohibited from investing in companies that manufacture, sell or distribute cluster ammunition.
-The ban is limited to new investments; existing investments should be divested within a "reasonable period" (draft article 21a of the Market Abuse Decree).
+- g) a shareholder shall exercise the right of putting an item on the agenda of a general meeting only after he consulted the management board about this.
+If one or more shareholders intend to request that an item be put on the agenda that may result in a change in the company's strategy, for example through the dismissal of one or more management or supervisory board members, the management board shall be given the opportunity to stipulate a reasonable period in which to respond (the response time).
+This shall also apply to an intention as referred to above for judicial leave to call a general meeting pursuant to section 2:110 Civil Code.
+The shareholder shall respect the response time stipulated by the management board and that is maximised at 180 days (best practice provision IV.4.4 of the Dutch corporate governance code and jurisprudence)16. - h) if a shareholder has arranged for an item to be put on the agenda, he shall explain this at the meeting and, if necessary, answer questions about it (best practice provision IV.4.6 of the Dutch corporate governance code). - a shareholder shall vote as he sees fit.
+A shareholder who makes use of the voting advice of a third party is expected to form his own judgement on the voting policy of this adviser and the voting advice provided by him (best practice provision IV.4.5 of the Dutch corporate governance code). - j) if a shareholder or a group of shareholders acting in concert acquires at least 30% of the voting rights, an obligation comes into effect to issue a public offer for all shares in the company (section 5:70 in conjunction with 1:1 Financial Supervision Act [Netherlands]); - k) all financial institutions in the Netherlands including pension funds are prohibited from investing in companies that manufacture, sell or distribute cluster ammunition. (section 21a of the Market Abuse Decree Financial Supervision Act [Netherlands]).